Shwegyin Nikaya: History

-The monastic order was founded in the mid-nineteenth century by a chief abbot monk in the village of Shwegyin (translated into english as Gold or suvaṇṇa into Pāḷi); hence, its name.
-It formally separated from the Sudhammā Nikāya during the reign of King Mindon Min, and attempts to reconcile the two sects by the last king of Burma, Thibaw Min, were unsuccessful.
+The sect was founded in 1860 by Ashin Zagara, a chief abbot monk in the village of Shwegyin (translated into English as Gold or Suvaṇṇa into Pāḷi); hence, its name.
+It formally separated from the Thudhamma Gaing during the reign of King Mindon Min, and attempts to reconcile the two sects by the last king of Burma, Thibaw Min, were unsuccessful.

+The Shwegyin sect emerged as a response to King Mindon’s centralised control over the Sangha via the Thudhamma Council.
+After clashing with Saṃgha authorities, the Shwegyin Sayadaw secured royal approval to remain independent from the Thathanabaing of Burma and Thudhamma Council.
+King Thibaw offered the Shwegyin Sayadaw the title of Thathanabaing in parallel to that of the Thathanabaing of Burma of Thudhamma Gaing.
+Known for their strict adherence to Vinaya, Shwegyin monks distinguished themselves from the more lenient Thudhamma majority, reflecting broader religious divisions shaped by colonial influence.

+Under British colonial rule, the group gradually formalised its structure to preserve its identity amid the loss of monarchical support.
+By 1920, the Shwegyin monks held their first official meeting, asserting their autonomy while still recognising the Thudhamma Council.
+They established their own administrative system, court, monk registry, and historical records.
+Their leader, the Shwegyin Thathanabaing, functioned similarly to the Thathanabaing of Thudhamma Council, overseeing organisation, discipline, and doctrinal matters, effectively creating an independent, self-governing monastic body.

 Monks of the order did not participate in the nationalist and anti-colonial movement in British Burma of the early 1900s.
 In the 1960s, with the ascent of Ne Win to power, the order gained monastic influence in the country, as Ne Win sought counsel from a monk at the Mahagandayon Monastery, a Shwegyin monastery in Amarapura.
 During the 2021 Myanmar protests, the order urged Senior General Min Aung Hlaing to immediately cease the assaults on unarmed civilians and to refrain from engaging in theft and property destruction.
-Its leading monks reminded the senior general to be a good Buddhist, which entailed keeping to the Five Precepts required for at least a human rebirth.
+Its leading monks reminded the Senior General to be a good Buddhist, which entailed keeping to the Five Precepts required for at least a human rebirth.

+List of Shwegyin Thathanabaings

+The following are the Sayadaws who have served as the Shwegyin Thathanabaing (Shwegyin Gaṇādhipati/ Shwegyin Nikāyādhipati Ukkaṭṭha Mahā Nāyaka) from the time of King Mindon.